 Register for Bench-Bar and Annual Conference at Borgata

-You have just until Sept.
-17 to register for the 2010 Bench-Bar and Annual Conference
+Online registration for the 2010 Bench-Bar & Annual Conference

 Fourteen CLE programs in a variety of practice areas are being planned for the Bench-Bar and Annual Conference.
 The CLE programs, in which attendees can earn up to eight hours of credit (including the opportunity to earn two ethics credits), will feature judges and some of the city's most well-known practitioners, who will use their expertise and experience to enlighten attendees.

 A dramatic re-enactment commemorating the 275th anniversary of Andrew Hamilton's historic 1735 defense of printer John Peter Zenger will be offered for CLE credit as the opening program on Oct.
 15. The case established the concept of freedom of the press and coined the term "Philadelphia lawyer."
 (The Trial of John Peter Zenger: A Play in Four Scenes, by Michael E. Tigar, Copyright © 1986, All Rights Reserved.
 Used by Permission of the Author.)

 A State of the Court Presentation will also be offered for CLE credit as the closing program on Saturday, Oct.
 16. Vice Chancellor John E. Savoth and Board of Governors Vice Chair Regina M. Foley are co-chairs of the 2010 conference.